 Hello!
 I am Rosie Frankowski, a cross country skier, born and raised in Minneapolis, Minnesota.
-Growing up on the Southwest side of the city, I began cross country skiing on the Southwest High School team, progressing to represent the Central Division (Midwest, Great Lakes) at Junior Nationals in 2009 and 2010.
-During this time I moved to Marquette, Michigan, to attend Northern Michigan University while competing on NMU’s NCAA Nordic Skiing and Cross Country Running teams.
+Growing up on the Southwest side of the city, I began cross country skiing on the Southwest High School team.
+After high school, I moved to Marquette, Michigan, to attend Northern Michigan University while competing on NMU’s NCAA Nordic Skiing and Cross Country Running teams.

 I graduated in 2013 with a Bachelors of Arts in Political Science and Spanish with a minor in History.
 I continued on to graduate with my Masters in Public Administration from NMU in December 2014.

 During my time at NMU, I received three All-American honors (2013, 2014), finished runner-up at the NCAA National Championships (2014) and earned a spot on the 2014 United States Under 23 World Championship Ski Team.

 Now I am pursuing my goals and dreams of skiing professionally with Alaska Pacific University Nordic Ski Center, a professional team out of Anchorage, Alaska.
 Over the past four seasons with APU, I have competed around the world on the World Cup, OPA Cup circuit, US domestic Supertour Circuit, and at the 2018 Winter Olympics in PyeongChang.

 Outside of ski racing, I also obtained my Masters in Business Administration from APU in 2016, and I currently work as a project manager for Anchorage Downtown Partnership, Ltd. and adjunct teach at Alaska Pacific University.